 Section 13.
 A physician shall respect the law.
 When necessary a physician shall attempt to help to formulate the law by all proper means in order to improve patient care and public health.

 Section 15.
-It is considered sexual misconduct for a physician to have sexual contact with any current patient whom the physician has interviewed and/or upon whom a medical or surgical procedure has been performed.
+It is considered sexual misconduct for a physician to have sexual contact with any patient with whom a physician-patient relationship currently exists.

 Section 16.
 Sexual harassment by a physician is considered unethical.
 Sexual harassment is defined as physical or verbal intimation of a sexual nature involving a colleague or subordinate in the workplace or academic setting, when such conduct creates an unreasonable, intimidating, hostile or offensive workplace or academic setting.